-- 1) Obtain a non-utility right-of-way use agreement to allow gallery columns to encroach into the right-of-way; - 2) Obtain all required land disturbance, building, and sign permits; and - 3) Full compliance with all municipal codes and ordinances.
+1. Obtain a non-utility right-of-way use agreement to allow gallery columns to encroach into the right-of-way; 2.
+Obtain all required land disturbance, building, and sign permits; and 3.
+Full compliance with all municipal codes and ordinances.

 This is the first extension request for this approval.

-As justification for the request, the applicant states that they do not anticipate permitting will be completed prior to the expiration of the current variance approval.
+The applicant states that they are in the permit review process but do not expect permits to be issued by the current expiration date.